alicht/heroku-deployment/passport2.md

 https://stackoverflow.com/questions/18565512/importance-of-session-secret-key-in-express-web-framework

 ## Why's the session key a secret and why do we need it?
-It's used to encrypt the session cookie so that you can be reasonably sure the cookie isn't a fake one, and the connection should be treated as part of the larger session with express.
+Used to encrypt the session cookie so that you can be reasonably sure the cookie isn't a fake one, and the connection should be treated as part of the larger session with express.

-This is why you don't put the string in your source code.
-You make it an environment variable and read it in as process.env("SESSION_SECRET") or you use an .env file with https://npmjs.org/package/habitat, and make sure those files never touch your repository (svn/git exclusion/ignores) so that your secret data stays secret. the secret is immutable while your node app runs.
+## Now that our server.js is in order, we can configure passport.

-## Now that our app.js is in order, we can configure passport.
+We'll create a services/auth folder and add 3 files to it: `passport.js`, `local.js`, `auth-helpers.js`.

 ```
 mkdir -p services/auth
 touch services/auth/passport.js services/auth/local.js services/auth/auth-helpers.js
 ```

-## Passport
+## 1. Passport

 ```javascript
 // services/auth/passport.js